emacs-eask/cli/docs/section-01-usage.md

 #### eask clean-all

-This command are combination of all other clean commands.
+This command is combination of all other clean commands.

 * `clean`
 * `clean-elc`